Thursday, 22 January 2026

 FrSky X14S - a sport/competition radio with TW/Twin support

-It's no exaggeration to say that FrSky have undergone a pretty dramatic transformation recently.
-After relying on an OpenTX for many years, they're now in full control of their destiny thanks to Ethos, their new and proprietary operating system.
+How times change!
+FrSky, once champions of open source, have almost completely swivelled to Ethos, their new and proprietary operating system.
 Their range of transmitters has grown, too, split between the Tandem (2.4GHz/900MHz) and Twin (2x2.4GHz) families.

-The X14S is a recent addition to the Twin family and with its compact size it would appear - on paper at least - to be a good choice for soaring and electric flight.
+The TX14S is one of their more recent radios.
+With compact dimensions and support for Twin, the TX14S appears - on paper at least - to be a good choice for soaring and electric flight.
 So, when FrSky offered me a unit to review I needed no persuading.

 Front view of FrSky X14S transmitter